nlp-chula/TUD/README.md

 </tr>
 </table>

-*Figure 2 : F1 scores of our UPOS taggers on each label and treebank.
+*Table 4 : F1 scores of our UPOS taggers on each label and treebank.
 W=WangchanBERTa.
 P=PhayathaiBERT.
 ADP tag is used instead for SCONJ in Thai-PUD*

 | Factor                          | Coefficient (UAS) | p-value (UAS)   | Coefficient (LAS) | p-value (LAS)   |